 Shortening your overstrechted abdominal muscles BEFORE resuming exercise is extremely important, and it plays a crucial role in your postpartum recovery process.
 In short, the muscles in your belly need to be shortened before they can be strengthened.

+When can I start working out again?
 What if my baby is fussy and needs to eat or a nappy change during class?
+What if I was inactive during pregnancy and don’t feel very fit at all?

 Our gut is of particular interest to scientists the world-over since it contains 99% of all microorganisms that populate our body, internally and externally.
 But the importance and influence of this fascinating microscopic world that inhabits us has only recently begun to be studied in more depth.